wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-use-hive-beeline.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Use Beeline to work with Hive on HDInsight (Hadoop) | Windows Azure" description="Learn how to use SSH to connect to a Hadoop cluster in HDInsight, and then interactively submit Hive queries by using Beeline.
+   pageTitle="Use Beeline to work with Hive on HDInsight (Hadoop) | Azure" description="Learn how to use SSH to connect to a Hadoop cluster in HDInsight, and then interactively submit Hive queries by using Beeline.
 Beeline is a utility for working with HiveServer2 over JDBC." services="hdinsight" documentationCenter=""